codefresh-io/docs.codefresh.io/_docs/getting-started/ci-codefresh.md

 See:
 [Code coverage examples]({{site.baseurl}}/docs/example-catalog/examples/#code-coverage-examples)

-## Linting/Validating
+## Linting/validating

-An integral part of the pipeline is linting and validation tools.
-These perform static analysis on your source code or other resources.
-A Codefresh pipeline can use any linter tool that is bundled in a Docker image.
-You can also use Codefresh to validate files that are not source code, such as markup languages (XML/YAML/JSON) or Infrastructure files (e.g. terraform or Kubernetes resources).
-Most static analysis tools come in the form of a CLI allowing for easy usage in a Codefresh pipeline.
+Linting and validation tools which perform static analysis on source code or other resources are also integral part of pipelines.
+Codefresh pipelines can use any linter tool that is bundled with a Docker image.
+Codefresh can also validate files that are not source-code, such as markup-language files (XML/YAML/JSON), infrastructure files (Terraform, or Kubernetes resource files).

+Most static analysis tools are CLI-based, and can be easily used in a Codefresh pipeline.

 ## Security scanning
 Security scans are critical to deploying quality code.
 With Codefresh, in addition you can control when to implement the security scan, and then view the scan results in the Codefresh UI, without having to go to the security platform.